betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 [10.1109/MCSE.2018.2882355](https://doi.org/10.1109/MCSE.2018.2882355)

 ### Image Attribution
-Image by Dave Taylor from Boulder, CO is licensed under CC BY 2.0.
+Image by Dave Taylor from Boulder, CO, is licensed under CC BY 2.0.

 ### Author bio

-Dr. Carl Simon Adorf is a post-doctoral researcher in the group of Prof. Nicola Marzari at École polytechnique fédérale de Lausanne (EPFL).
-He obtained his Ph.D. at the University of Michigan under supervision of Sharon C. Glotzer in 2019.
-Dr. Adorf is an expert in employing machine learning algorithms for the identification and analysis of crystallization pathways of colloidal crystals and has made a huge impact on the scientific computing community by inventing and leading the development of the signac framework (signac.io).
+Dr. Carl Simon Adorf is a postdoctoral researcher in the group of Prof. Nicola Marzari at École polytechnique fédérale de Lausanne (EPFL).
+He obtained his Ph.D. at the University of Michigan under the supervision of Sharon C. Glotzer in 2019.
+Dr. Adorf is an expert in employing machine learning algorithms for identifying analyzing crystallization pathways of colloidal crystals and has made a huge impact on the scientific computing community by inventing and leading the development of the signac framework (signac.io).
 He is currently a developer for the AiiDA computing infrastructure